 - Airport badge applications were issued to agencies that need to apply for permanent Airport identification cards for the current year.

 - A mutual aid agreement was secured with FSM Petroleum Company regarding airport emergencies.

-The weather observers at the AVIS are tasked to provide aviation weather reports to all aircraft within the Pohnpei International Airport terminal area.
-They are also responsible for conducting regular checks on the runway and apron areas for foreign objects or debris within one hour prior to arrival of aircraft and disseminating information through computer to airman (NOTAM) through the AFTN system network.
+The weather observers at the AFIS are tasked to provide aviation weather reports to all aircraft within the Pohnpei International Airport terminal area.
+They are also responsible for conducting runway self-inspections and apron inspections, plus one hour prior to aircraft arrival runway inspections and finally disseminating information such as NOTAM’s (Notice to Airmen) through the AISR system network.

 Aircraft Rescue and Firefighting (ARFF)

-The ARFF division currently has 3-fire trucks, two are the latest model C-2 and C-4 capable of holding 1,500 gallons of water 500 gallons of concentrated foam each and one which is an older model C-3 capable of holding 1,000 gallons of water and 500 gallons of concentrated form.
+The ARFF sub-division currently has 3-fire trucks, two are model C-2 and C-4 capable of holding 1,500 gallons of water 500 gallons of concentrated foam each and one which is an older model C-5 capable of holding 1,000 gallons of water and 500 gallons of concentrated form.

 Pohnpei International Airport’s airline operations is an 8-hours operations airport.
 There are ten firefighters on two duty schedules,with at least four fire firefighters, during every regular or tentative scheduled plane operation.